max-ym/rust-altbitflags/README.md

 # alt_bitflags
 If you need to create a lot of many-many-many bitfields in an intuitive way, check out some of these macro.

-Note that this IS NOT a clone of "rust bitflags" crate.
-It is though my own alternative view of how bitflags in rust must be and I believe that in some cases this version is more apropriate and easier to use and understand.

 It is not a C-like bitfield structure generator.
 It's more like a named bitmap.
 Still, if you need to change often single bits in integer numbers you may access them by functions that are generated with these macros.

 ## Demo